otrv4/otrv4/otrv4.md

 are serialized and how they are computed.
 OTRv4 also reuses the SMP Message 1Q with TLV type 7 for situations where a user question is sent and when it is not sent.
-In cases where the question is not present, the user-speicified DATA portion of the secret has length 0 and value NUL.
+In cases where the question is not present, the user-speicified DATA portion of the secret has length 0 and value NULL.
 Lastly, OTRv4 creates fingerprints using SHA3-256.
 Thus, the size of the fingerprint in the "Secret Information" section of OTRv3 [3] should be 32 bytes in size.